TRPA1

 DefinitionThis section has been translated automatically.

-Structurally, TRPA1 contains 14 N-terminal ankyrin repeats (ankyrin-repeats).
-"Ankyrins" are a family of proteins, called repeat proteins, that contain ankyrin-like repeats in their structure.
-Ankyrins occupy key roles in activities such as cell motility, activation, proliferation, contact, and maintenance of specialized membrane domains.
+Structurally, TRPA1 contains 14 N-terminal ankyrin repeats.
+The "ankyrins" are a family of proteins, so-called repeat proteins, which contain ankyrin-like repeats in their structure.
+Ankyrins play a key role in activities such as cell motility, activation, proliferation, contact and the maintenance of specialized membrane domains.
 Using cryo-electron microscopy, a three-dimensional structure of TRPA1 could be visualized.
 It is shown that the ion channel is assembled as a homotetramer and has several structural features that indicate its complex functions.

 General informationThis section has been translated automatically.

-Furthermore, TRPA1 is considered a "chemosensor" in the body.
-Thus, TRPA1 is activated by a number of reactive substances such as: allyl isothiocyanate (pungent components of mustard, horseradish and wasabi), cinnamaldehyde, farnesylthiosalicylic acid, formalin, hydrogen peroxide, 4-hydroxynonenal and acrolein and non-reactive compounds such as nicotine among others (McNamara CR et al. 2007).
-Versch. animal experimental results suggest that caffeine suppresses human TRPA1 activity.
+TRPA1 is also considered a"chemosensor" in the body.
+TRPA1 is activated by a number of reactive substances such as: allyl isothiocyanate (pungent components of mustard, horseradish and wasabi), cinnamaldehyde, farnesylthiosalicylic acid, formalin, hydrogen peroxide, 4-hydroxynonenal and acrolein and non-reactive compounds such as nicotine etc. (McNamara CR et al. 2007).
+Various animal experiments indicate that caffeine suppresses the activity of human TRPA1.

-Metabolites of acetaminophen (paracetaminophen) have been shown to bind to TRPA1 receptors, which may result in receptor desensitization.
+Metabolites of paracetamol (paracetaminophen) have been shown to bind to TRPA1 receptors, which can lead to desensitization of the receptors.
 This is proposed as an antinociceptive mechanism for paracetamol.

 PathophysiologyThis section has been translated automatically.

-A missense mutation of TRPA1 was found to be the cause of autosomal dominant inherited episodic pain syndrome (OMIM: 615040; reviewed in Kremeyer B et al. 2010).
+A missense mutation of TRPA1 was found to be the cause of the autosomal dominant inherited episodic pain syndrome (OMIM: 615040; overview in Kremeyer B et al. 2010).

-Oxalate, a metabolite of oxaliplatin, has been shown to inhibit prolyl hydroxylase, which confers a kind of "pseudocold sensitivity" to cold-insensitive human TRPA1 (via reactive oxygen production from mitochondria).
-This may cause a characteristic side effect of oxaliplatin (cold-induced acute peripheral neuropathy (Miyake T et al. (2016)
+Oxalate, a metabolite of oxaliplatin, has been shown to inhibit prolyl hydroxylase, which confers a kind of "pseudo-cold sensitivity" to cold-insensitive human TRPA1 (via reactive oxygen generation from mitochondria).
+This can cause a characteristic side effect of oxaliplatin (cold-induced acute peripheral neuropathy (Miyake T et al. (2016)

-TRPA1 can be considered as one of the most "promiscuous" TRP ion channels.
+TRPA1 can be regarded as one of the most "promiscuous" TRP ion channels.
 It is apparently activated by a large number of mostly electrophilic chemicals.
-They form reversible covalent bonds with cysteine residues present in the ion channel.
-These include the agonistic ligands: allicin, allyl isothiocyanates, cannabidiol, gingerol, icilin, polygodial, hepoxilins A3 and B3, cinnamaldehydes [Lim JY et al (2015).
-Activation of the TRPA1 ion channel by the phenolic olive oil compound oleocanthal appears to be responsible for the olive oil-induced pungent or "peppery" sensation in the posterior pharynx.
+They form a reversible covalent bond with cysteine residues present in the ion channel.
+These include the agonistic ligands: allicin, allyl isothiocyanates, cannabidiol, gingerol, icilin, polygodial, hepoxilins A3 and B3, cinnamaldehyde [Lim JY et al. (2015).
+Activation of the TRPA1 ion channel by the phenolic olive oil compound oleocanthal appears to be responsible for the pungent or "peppery" sensation in the posterior pharynx induced by olive oil.

-Bradykinin activates TRPA1 via its G-protein-coupled receptor.
-At the same time, the involvement of phospholipase C was verified as an important component in the signal transduction pathway of TRPA1 activation.
+Bradykinin activates TRPA1 via its G protein-coupled receptor.
+At the same time, the involvement of phospholipase C as an important component in the signal transduction pathway of TRPA1 activation was verified.
 For some non-electrophilic agents such as thymol and menthol, the activation mechanism of TRPA1 is unclear.

 Note(s)This section has been translated automatically.